Efficient Large Language Models: A Survey: Model-Centric Methods

-The quadratic time and space complexity of attention modules considerably slows down the pre-training, inference and fine-tuning of LLMs~\cite{quandretic_attention_2022}.
-A lot of techniques have been proposed to make attention lightweight for more efficient execution.
-These techniques can be generally categorized as sharing-based attention, feature information reduction, kernelization or low-rank, fixed pattern strategies, learnable pattern strategies, and hardware-assisted attention.
+The quadratic time and space complexity of attention modules considerably slows down the pre-training, inference, and fine-tuning of LLMs~\citep{quandretic_attention_2022}.
+Many techniques have been proposed to make attention lightweight for more efficient execution.
+These techniques can be generally categorized as sharing-based attention, kernelization or low-rank, fixed pattern strategies, learnable pattern strategies, and hardware-assisted attention.

-\textbf{Sharing-based Attention.} Sharing-based attention aims to accelerate attention computation during inference through different KV heads sharing schemes.
-For example, LLaMA-2~\cite{Touvron2023Llama2O} optimizes the autoregressive decoding process by using multi-query attention (MQA)~~\cite{shazeer2019fast} and grouped-query attention (GQA)~\cite{ainslie2023gqa}.
-In contrast to multi-head attention, which uses several attention layers (heads) simultaneously with distinct linear transformations for queries, keys, values, and outputs, MQA has all its heads sharing one set of keys and values.
-While MQA utilizes only one key-value head to speed up decoder inference, it might compromise quality.
-To address this, GQA offers a modified version of MQA by employing more than one key-value heads but fewer than the total number of query heads to enhance the inference quality.
+\textbf{Sharing-based Attention.} Sharing-based attention accelerates attention computation during inference through KV heads sharing.
+For example, LLaMA-2~\citep{Touvron2023Llama2O} optimizes the autoregressive decoding process by using multi-query attention (MQA)~\citep{shazeer2019fast} and grouped-query attention (GQA)~\citep{ainslie2023gqa}.
+In traditional multi-head attention (MHA), each head has distinct linear transformations for input matrix queries (Q), keys (K) and values (V), allowing for diverse representations and attention mechanisms across different subspaces.
+In MQA, all heads share a single set of key and value weights across all query heads.
+Thus, MQA speeds up the inference but could compromise output quality.
+To address this drawback, GQA interpolates MQA and MHA by employing one key and value heads for each group of query heads to enhance inference quality.

-\textbf{Feature Information Reduction.} The principle of feature information reduction, as evidenced by models such as Funnel-Transformer~\cite{dai2020funnel}, Nyströmformer~\cite{xiong2021nystromformer}, and Set Transformer~\cite{lee2019set}, is to cut computation demands by reducing feature information within a sequence, which leads to a proportionate reduction in required computation resources.
-For example, Funnel-Transformer~\cite{dai2020funnel} reduces the sequence length of hidden states to decrease computational costs, while its decoder can reconstruct deep representations for each token from this compressed sequence.